 - Wash your hair less.
 The equation is simple.
 Less hair washing equals saving more water.
 Besides, if you wash your hair everyday, the natural oils that keep your hair soft and shiny gets stripped.
 I try really hard to wash my hair twice a week, most of the time, three, but I’m trying to using less water overall.
 My solution is using a non-aerosol dry shampoo.
 You can also try this dry shampoo with biotin to help with hair health.

 - Use refillable/recyclable products.
 Take advantage of this tip because some brands will give you a discount for buying refills!
 I know L’Occitane has a recycling program.
-And Summer Fridays is coming out with one very soon too!
+Summer Fridays also has a recycling program where you send in 5 tubes you’ve finished and you’ll get a free travel-sized mask.

 - Look for eco-conscious brands making cruelty-free products.
 I know research can be daunting on for this habit.
 However, that’s what I’m here for and blogs like Ethical Elephant who have already done the research.